matteovinci/angular-vumeter/README.md

 # Demo

 Do you want to see directives in action?
-Check out this [demo](https://matteovinci.github.io/angular-vumeter/demo/app/)!
+Check out the [demo page](https://matteovinci.github.io/angular-vumeter/demo/app/)!

 # Getting started